liamohkay/SpotiBot/README.md

 };
 ```

 3. Rename `/client/src/firebase/fbConfig-ex.js` to `/client/src/firebase/fbConfig.js`.
-Renaming the file will cause it to become gitignored and is the filepath for the front-end to import your Firebase configuration.
+Renaming the file will cause it to become gitignored and is the correct filepath for the front-end to import your Firebase configuration.

 #